 Industrial Hemp Production in Canada

-Industrial hemp (Cannabis sativa) is one of the oldest cultivated plants in the world.
-The species was banned in North America in late 1930s because its leaves and flowers contained a hallucinogenic drug known as delta-9 tetrahydrocannabinol (THC).
+This report provides an update on industrial hemp production area licensed by Health Canada and processing industry development prospects in Alberta and Canada.
+Industrial hemp (Cannabis sativa) is one of the oldest cultivated plants in the world (Figure 1).
+It can be grown as a fibre, seed or dual purpose crop.
+The species was banned in North America in the late 1930s because its leaves and flowers contained a psychoactive drug known as delta-9 tetrahydrocannabinol (THC).
 It was banned internationally in 1961 under the United Nations’ Single Convention on Narcotic Drugs.
-Hemp does suffer from the “snicker factor”, largely because of its hippy-dippy image and close association with marijuana, its conscious-altering cousin.

 Year